-Professor and Vice-Chair
+Stokes-Shackelford Professor and Chair

-B.S., 1999, Marquette University
+BS, 1999, Marquette University

-M.S., 2001, The George Washington University
+MS, 2001, The George Washington University

 PhD, 2006, The Johns Hopkins University

-To achieve our goals, we develop and apply innovative MS approaches to identify, characterize, and quantify glycoproteins and glycans in hPSC-CM and primary heart cells.
+To achieve our goals, we develop and apply innovative mass spectrometry (MS) technologies, bioinformatics tools, and methodologies to transform our understanding of cell surface glycoproteins and glycans and answer outstanding questions in stem cell biology and cardiac pathology & disease.
 We focus on the subset of molecules localized to the cell surface (i.e. the surfaceome), including transmembrane, GPI-anchored, and ECM proteins and glycans because these can be optimally exploited for immunophenotyping, drug targeting, and are critical players in normal cardiac function and disease.

-Working at the interface of analytical chemistry, stem cell biology and cardiac biology, the major tools in our toolbox include protein biochemistry, mass spectrometry, proteomics, metabolomics, glycoproteomics, glycomics, chromatography, immunofluorescence imaging, flow cytometry, and state-of-the art stem cell culturing and differentiation methods.
+Working at the interface of analytical chemistry, stem cell biology and cardiac physiology, the major tools in our toolbox include protein biochemistry, mass spectrometry, proteomics, metabolomics, glycoproteomics, glycomics, chromatography, immunofluorescence imaging, flow cytometry, and state-of-the art stem cell culturing and differentiation methods.